Nobody thought there would be

 - Despair Speech: "The Loneliest Person".

 - Downer Ending: Unlike Tommy from Tommy, or Pink from The Wall who at least overcame their isolation, Sorrow remains isolated by the end of the album, and it appears he will never get over the tragic events that isolated him in the first place.
+"Well, what did ya expect in an opera a happy ending?"

 - Eye Scream: Sorrow's eyes get plucked by Baron Saturday.